How to start an email (+greeting & opening examples)

 Remember, the greeting changes depending on whether you’re greeting a single person, a few, or a group of people.

-When addressing the recipient it’s important to spell their name correctly.
-In addition to getting their name right, it’s just as important to use the appropriate gender pronouns.
+When addressing the recipient it’s important to spell their name correctly and use the correct gender pronoun.
 When it comes to formal email writing, we usually use “Mr.” “Ms.” or “Mrs.” together with their last name – but only if you know their preferred pronouns.

 Turn ON Privacy in one click.